-Once at work, branch members can also report instances of poor treatment on set, including sub-standard holding areas, bullying or a refusal to honour ALL elements of the PACT FAA agreement, by sending the details to email@example.com using this form.
-In all cases members will receive an automatic reply assuring them of full confidentiality.
+Once at work, branch members can also report instances of poor treatment on set, including sub-standard holding areas, bullying or a refusal to honour ALL elements of the PACT FAA agreement, by sending the details to or using this form.
 Members of the FAA branch will then look into the production to see if anything can be done.

 More about background artistes

 As freelance workers, background artistes, often known as extras, provide an essential service to film makers and independent producers.
 Whilst these workers may not be in the foreground of a particular shot, their skills are vital to the quality of the final work.